Dev4rno/pwplz/README.md

 ### Motivation

-I wanted to dive into a project that showcases just how awesome Python is, and FastAPI makes it super approachable.
-Like Flask, Django, and Tornado, it lets you effortlessly switch up response types.
-You can easily craft a sleek HTML frontend that syncs seamlessly with an ultra-responsive backend, empowering developers to deliver features at lightning-fast speeds.
+I was eager to craft a project that highlights just how amazing Python can be, and FastAPI's approachable nature made it all come together effortlessly.
+Within minutes, you can easily craft a sleek HTML frontend that syncs seamlessly with an ultra-responsive backend.

 ## Contributing